-In order to maintain Foxton's close links to the countryside and facilitate walking or cycling to local services, development proposals will be expected to utilise opportunities to link into the wider footpath network and create new footpath/cycle links where applicable.
+In order to maintain Foxton's close links to the countryside and facilitate walking or cycling to local services, development proposals shall utilise opportunities to link into the wider footpath network and create new footpath/cycle links where applicable.

 8. Employment